-- Talk to your doctor live over the phone or video chat
+- Talk to your health care provider live over the phone or video chat.

-- Send and receive messages from your doctor using chat messaging, email, secure messaging, and secure file exchange
+- Send and receive messages from your health care provider using secure messaging, email, and secure file exchange.

-- Use remote patient monitoring so your doctor can check on you at home.
-For example, you might use a device to gather ECG or other vitals to help your doctor stay informed on your progress
+- Use remote monitoring so your health care provider can check on you at home.
+For example, you might use a device to gather vital signs to help your health care provider stay informed on your progress.

 What types of care can I get using telehealth?

 You can get a variety of specialized care through telehealth.
 Telehealth is especially helpful to monitor and improve ongoing health issues, such as medication changes or chronic health conditions.

 Your health care provider will decide whether telehealth is right for your health needs.
 Ask your provider’s office what your telehealth options are, especially if you are concerned about the health risk of COVID-19.

 Care you can get with telehealth

 - Mental health treatment, including online therapy, counseling, and medication management

 - Recurring conditions like migraines or urinary tract infections